 The biggest threat to the aggregator strategy lies in oversaturation.
 The more roll-up companies invest in Amazon marketing and advertising, the more those costs go up.
 First, they’ll outprice the mom-and-pop sellers.
 Eventually, they’ll bankrupt each other.

 That scenario is still far off from the current environment, and who’s to say Amazon won’t alter its advertising policies before it becomes a problem.
-The more pressing and urgent question facing Amazon FBA acquirers is the same for any roll-up: can you turn around your acquisitions in time?
+The more pressing and urgent questions facing Amazon FBA acquirers are the same for any roll-up: can you turn around your acquisitions in time?
+And is Amazon FBA worth it?

 For some, the answer lies in PickFu.